Who We Are

 Chief Executive Officer

 Though I see it only in hindsight, a lifetime of experiences prepared me for this work—growing up in gang-infested New York City and Philadelphia neighborhoods, the abuse from my pastor father, leading an afterschool program in a Nashville housing project, and working six years overseas to aid refugees and persecuted people in Eastern Europe.
-I’ve seen firsthand how vulnerability can lead to exploitation.
+I’ve seen firsthand how vulnerability is a magnet attracting exploiters.
 When human trafficking first crossed my radar, I could not know and do nothing.
 I worked on the director level with national and international anti-trafficking agencies and learned a lot, but my heart and passion for the travesty of this crime, “hidden” in my own community, led to the development of End Slavery Tennessee.
 I firmly believe in the efficacy of regional work that stays small, develops networks of collaboration and communication, addresses state systems that allow this travesty to flourish and that gives enough time to each survivor to truly heal.

 The mission of Restore Corps is to eradicate human trafficking by empowering survivors, equipping communities and changing systems.